sochix/TLSharp/README.md

 # FAQ

+#### What API layer is supported?
+The latest one - 53.
+Thanks to Afshin Arani

 #### I get an error MIGRATE_X?

 TLSharp library should automatically handle this errors.
 If you see such errors, pls create a new issue.